openstack-archive/fuel-docs/pages/reference-architecture/0010-overview.rst

    * **Compute**: Compute servers are the workhorses of your installation; they're the servers on which your users' virtual machines are created. `Nova-scheduler` controls the life-cycle of these VMs.

    * **Networking**: Because an OpenStack cluster (virtually) always includes multiple servers, the ability for them to communicate with each other and with the outside world is crucial.
-Networking was originally handled by the `Nova-network` service, but it is slowly giving way to the newer `Quantum` networking service.
+Networking was originally handled by the `Nova-network` service, but it has given way to the newer Neutron (formerly Quantum) networking service.
 Authentication and authorization for these transactions are handled by `Keystone`.

    * **Storage**: OpenStack provides for two different types of storage: block storage and object storage.
 Block storage is traditional data storage, with small, fixed-size blocks that are mapped to locations on storage media.
 At its simplest level, OpenStack provides block storage using `nova-volume`, but it is common to use `Cinder`.